Rossmore, New South Wales: Religious facilities

-The Church of the Holy Innocents in an Anglican church situated in Church Street, just off Bringelly Road.
+The Church of the Holy Innocents is an Anglican church situated in Church Street, just off Bringelly Road.
 Its foundation stone was laid on 28 December 1848 or Holy Innocents Day.
 It is a parish church in the Gothic Revival style and was designed by Richard Cromwell Carpenter and Edmund Blacket.
 It features steep roofs covered with shingles, an open timber porch, a nave, chancel, belfry and vestry.
 The church is listed on the New South Wales State Heritage Register and on the (now defunct) Register of the National Estate.

-The suburb is also home to three Buddhist temples: the Vinh Duc Meditation Hall, a Vietnamese Buddhist temple, on Allenby Road, the Lin Ying temple in Clementson Drive and the Vat Ketanak Khmer Kampuchea Krom in Wynyard Avenue.
+The suburb is also home to three Buddhist temples: the Vinh Duc Meditation Hall, a Vietnamese Buddhist temple, on Allenby Road, the Lin Ying temple on Clementson Drive and the Vat Ketanak Khmer Kampuchea Krom on Wynyard Avenue.

 Transport

 Bringelly Road connects Rossmore to Liverpool and the Westlink M7, a tollway providing relatively quick connection to Sydney CBD and other parts of greater Sydney.
 The only public transport in the area is the Route 855/856 bus service connecting Bringelly to Liverpool via Rossmore, Austral, Hoxton Park and Cartwright.

 In 2015, a stabling facility opened in Rossmore as part of the South West Rail Link, though the terminus station is located at Leppington.